iandreariley/pisa_visualization/README.md

 as a selection feature for closer inspection of specific groups.
 I wanted the open end of my "martini glass" to be a similarly interactive chart.

+Creating the stem of the "martini glass" as a series of slides projected on the chart seemed like an obvious choice.
+I liked the similar approach used in the d3 class' example using world cup data.
+Initially I worked with timed slides, although I didn't like the way it pressured the user to take everything in so quickly, so I incorporated buttons that allowed the user to move backwards and forwards through the slides.

+Per the recommendations of the class, I used a grey-scale and mostly unsaturated colors to make the visualization easier to look at.
+In order to make the slides color-blind friendly, I used blue and gold for highlighting China(Shaghai) and the United States on a slide that compared the two.For highlighting the final slide, which allows the user to select a country, the highlight and select colors are dark-red and brown respectively, which I find easier on the eyes than the bright red I used initially.

+For the open end of the "martini glass" I designed a chart much like the one used for the joblessness visualization by the New York Times.However, initially, I used only a mouseover tooltip to display data.

 [a]:http://www.nytimes.com/interactive/2009/11/06/business/economy/unemployment-lines.html